Natetgmaxwell/ntgm/src/site/notes/Sources/Books/@jamesdinicolantonio2021WinAchievePeak.md

 > [!quote-yellow] (Page 181) yellow
 >
 > An essential nutrient is something that cannot be synthesized by the body itself and thus it needs to be derived from diet.
-In humans, the essential nutrients include 9 amino acids, 2 fatty acids, 13 vitamins, and 17 minerals
+In humans, the essential [[Cards/Nutrients\|nutrients]] include 9 amino acids, 2 fatty acids, 13 vitamins, and 17 minerals
 >
 { #ZWNUAVGYaJ3CKUZ5Vp181}